cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

 *Self explanatory, like func requirements.*

 1. Performance
-    -Fast must be fast
+    - Fast must be fast
 2. Library
-    -Usable as a library.
+    - Usable as a library.
 3. Desktop compatible
 4. 24/7 usage uptime
 5. Usability
-    -To be able to use with a relatively understandable interface.
+    - To be able to use with a relatively understandable interface.
 6. Maintenance
-    -A lot of debugging, testing, and overall modifications implemented onto our product
+    - A lot of debugging, testing, and overall modifications implemented onto our product

 ##Team

 Scrum Master
--Name
+- Name
 Product Owner
--Yurixander Ricardo Silva
+- Yurixander Ricardo Silva
 Developers
--Clinton Hoang
+- Clinton Hoang

 Checklist